cypress-io/testing-workshop-cypress/README.md

 ## Slides 🖥

-[https://gitpitch.com/cypress-io/testing-workshop-cypress][presentation] with the starting file in [PITCHME.md](PITCHME.md) presented using [GitPitch](https://gitpitch.com/).
+See the presentation at [https://gitpitch.com/cypress-io/testing-workshop-cypress][presentation] with the starting file in [PITCHME.md](PITCHME.md) presented using [GitPitch](https://gitpitch.com/).
 The pitch file includes files from the [slides](slides) folder.
 Students should open the [presentation slides][presentation] and follow along.
 You can also show each section separately by clicking on the "slides" link in the table below.
 The full presentation includes all these presentations.

 [presentation]: https://gitpitch.com/cypress-io/testing-workshop-cypress